DarthSadist/cloud-local-n8n-flowise/README.md

 ## Security

 - All services are accessible only via HTTPS with automatically renewed Let's Encrypt certificates
-- Random passwords are created for n8n and Flowise
+- Random passwords are created for n8n, Flowise, and the PostgreSQL database user
 - Users are created with minimal necessary privileges

 ## Troubleshooting